Leadgate Primary School

 Throughout the teaching of our curriculum, children are encouraged to talk and work in mixed ability groups as this enables all children to participate in lessons and promotes the inclusion of children with special educational needs and disabilities (SEND), children who come from disadvantaged backgrounds and children who come from a family where English is an additional or second language (EAL / ESL).
 Children also have opportunities to work with partners of similar ability and at time to work alone and independently.
 Those children who are most able are challenged and supported through appropriate extension activities.
 This may take the form of further independent embedding of skills or application of skills and knowledge in other subject areas.

-Where the content of lessons would prove to be too difficult for some children within the setting, teachers differentiate their tasks in order to make learning accessible for all children.
+Where the content of lessons would prove to be too difficult for some children within the setting, teachers adapt their tasks in order to make learning accessible for all children.

 Please also view Our Classes to find out more.